Michael San Nicolas: Cockfighting in US territories

 In December 2018, the Agricultural Improvement Act of 2018 extended a federal ban on animal fighting to U.S. Territories, which had previously been excluded, effective a year following enactment.
 San Nicolas has cosponsored Puerto Rican Resident Commissioner Jenniffer González's bill to repeal the ban, which would affect cockfighting in Guam.

 Agent Orange and other herbicide exposure in Guam

 Agent Orange and other herbicides were used for tactical purposes in Vietnam during the Vietnam War.
 Herbicides related to Agent Orange with known negative health affects are also documented as having been used on Guam during the same period.
 In recognition of this fact, San Nicolas introduced H.R.
 1713 to provide for presumptive herbicide exposure status for veterans seeking health coverage and compensation who served in Guam around the Vietnam War period.
+This language was successfully enacted as a component of the "Honoring our Pact Act" passed in the 117th Congress.

 Reimbursement of Earned Income Tax Credit

 During a meeting of the financial service committee, San Nicolas urged for the U.S. Treasury to reimburse the Government of Guam for payments it has made to individuals claiming the Earned Income Tax Credit (EITC) for the Guam income tax.
+This matter was successfully codified in the "American Rescue Plan" enacted in the 117th Congress.